-The Best Buttermilk Waffles – Crispy on the outside and fluffy on the inside – the perfect vessel for fresh fruit, whipped cream, or an ice cream sundae!
+The Best Buttermilk Waffles are crispy on the outside and fluffy on the inside, making them the perfect vessel for fresh fruit, whipped cream, or an ice cream sundae!

 What can I say?
 Sunday breakfast is an important meal for us!
 It always was for me growing up and I love that Kyle is really into it too.

 Since moving, we found a little place in town that has become our favorite Sunday breakfast spot.
 We’re there maybe once or twice a month and when I discovered their waffles, there was no turning back.
 Except when they have crab cakes and poached eggs with Hollandaise on the Specials menu.
 Yeahhh.

 A few weeks ago, I finally picked up a waffle iron for the house since I was tired of waiting for breakfast out to have waffles.
 Like when I want them for dinner?
 Perfectly acceptable.

 These buttermilk waffles are the first ones to come off the iron and I have to say, it’s a fabulous basic waffle recipe!
 They really are the best buttermilk waffles!
 Crunchy on the outside and fluffy on the inside due to some whipped egg whites – just like my adorned waffles from our favorite breakfast joint.

 Mix-in possibilities are endless and I anticipate loads of fresh blueberry and strawberry waffles happening this summer!
 Oooo!
 Or chocolate chips!
 Or toasted coconut!

 Depending on the size of your waffle iron, this recipe will yield 5 to 12 waffles.
 We have a Waring Pro double Belgian waffle iron and we got 5 large waffles.